aziabatz/cunqa/README.md

 Once **CUNQA** is installed, the basic workflow to use it is:
 1. Raise the desired QPUs with the command `qraise`.
 2. Run circuits on the QPUs:
-2.1.
-Connect to the QPUs through the python API.
+    - Connect to the QPUs through the python API.
-2.2.
-Define the circuits to execute.
+    - Define the circuits to execute.
-2.3.
-Execute the circuits on the QPUs.
+    - Execute the circuits on the QPUs.
+    - Obtain the results.
 3. Drop the raised QPUs with the command `qdrop`.

 Please, note that steps 1-4 of the [Installation section](#installation) have to be done every time **CUNQA** wants to be used.